 The EquityMultiple Strategy

-We select projects that carry the potential for attractive risk-adjusted return for investors.
-In many cases this will entail a business plan targeting substantial cash flow early in the term.
-In almost all cases, the projects we select will be in primary or secondary markets.
-These projects will span asset classes and project types.
+We select investment offerings that carry the potential for attractive risk-adjusted return for investors, the kind that have historically been available only to professional and institutional investors with the ability to deploy millions on single opportunities.
+In many cases this will entail a business plan targeting substantial cash flow early in the term or involve a legal structure guaranteeing investor cash flow during the initial improvement period.
+The majority of projects we select will be in primary or secondary markets.
+Investment offerings span asset classes and project types.

 Diversifying Your Real Estate Portfolio